Welcome

 Introduction

 Before formal court proceedings are initiated, the Civil Procedure Rules (CPR) expect prospective parties to engage in certain pre-action conduct.
 The aim is to encourage communication, understanding, and settlement, thereby avoiding unnecessary litigation.
 The framework for this is primarily set out in the Practice Direction – Pre-Action Conduct and Protocols (PDPAC).
-Where a specific, approved pre-action protocol exists for a particular type of claim (e.g., Personal Injury, Professional Negligence), that protocol takes precedence.
+Where a specific, approved pre-action protocol exists for a particular type of claim (e.g., Personal Injury, Professional Negligence, Debt Claims), that protocol takes precedence.
 However, the PDPAC applies to all disputes where no specific protocol is applicable.
 Compliance with the spirit, if not the letter, of the PDPAC or relevant protocol is essential, as failure to do so can lead to sanctions later in the proceedings.

 Objectives of the Practice Direction on Pre-Action Conduct and Protocols (PDPAC)